 "Quando ao Novo Cinema Romeno, Miguel Valverde explicou que a opção surgiu por «este ser um fenómeno emergente na Roménia e ao nível internacional», nomeadamente com a recente conquista da Palma de Ouro no Festival de Cannes pelo filme 4 meses, 3 semanas e 2 dias, do realizador romeno Cristian Mungiu.

-Na programação do festival estarão 28 filmes de cineastas romenos, nomeadamente, de Cristi Puiu, Cristian Mungiu, Corneliu Porumboiu, Tomas Ciulei, Cristian Nemescu, Hanno Hoffer, Adina Pintilie e Paul Negoescu."
+Na programação do festival estarão 28 filmes de cineastas romenos, nomeadamente, de Cristi Puiu, Cristian Mungiu, Corneliu Porumboiu, Tomas Ciulei, Cristian Nemescu, Hanno Hoffer, Adina Pintilie e Paul Negoescu." (do SOL)

 E quanto a portugueses, estou curiosa com a curta de Rui Xavier, recentemente premiado em Berlim, com "Superfície".
 Outro destaque do Festival, "Terra Sonâmbula", de Teresa Prata, aqui muito bem revisto por Jugu Abraham.